-Types of assets for your giftCash – This is the most common charitable gift.
-It comes in the form of checks and electronic transfers.
-When you itemize your tax deductions, gifts of cash may be used to eliminate federal income tax on up to half of your adjusted gross income.
-You may also be eligible for state income tax savings.
+Types of assets for your giftCash – This is the most common charitable gifts and often takes the form of checks and electronic transfers.
+You may be eligible for both federal and state income tax savings.

-Appreciated Securities – Using appreciated securities can provide you with additional tax savings since you do not realize long-term capital gains.
-The value at the time of the donation, rather than your cost, may be reported as an itemized deduction.
-Appreciated securities include stocks, bonds and mutual funds, among others.
+Appreciated Securities – Appreciated securities, such as stocks, bonds, and mutual funds, are a great option for your charitable giving.
+Gifts of appreciated securities owned more than one year can provide you with additional tax savings since you do not realize long-term capital gains, and the current value, rather than your cost, may be reported as an itemized deduction.
+Please call us to start the process to give securities by December 16, 2022.

 Retirement plans – Qualified Distributions from IRAs are encouraged.
-Donors who are 70 ½ years or older can make charitable gifts directly from their Individual Retirement Accounts (IRAs) under a new law passed in December 2015.
+Donors ages 70 1/2 years old and older can make Qualified Charitable Distributions (QCDs) directly from their IRA to their church or other public charities.
 Please call the Presbyterian Foundation for more details or talk to your financial advisor.